getodk/docs/docs/web-forms-intro.rst

 .. image:: /img/web-forms/calendar-yyyy-mm-dd.*
   :class: central-partial-screen

 The :ref:`date question type <default-date-widget>` without appearance allows the user to enter a date.
-The user can manually type a date in the text field in the mm/dd/yyyy format or click in the field to select a date from a calendar.
+The user can manually type a date in the text field or click in the field to select a date from a calendar.
+The date format is based on the form's language, or the browser's language if the form does not have a language set.
 To change the year, they can press on the current year at the top of the calendar.
 To change the month, they can use the navigation arrows or press on the current month at the top of the calendar.
 There are also buttons to clear the date or jump to today.

 .. _web-forms-selects-images: